johnbarry/grpc-services/README.md

 ## Run services

-The gRPC service _demo-grpc-service_ will be started during install as 1 replica
+The gRPC service _demo-grpc-service_ will be started during install as 1 replica is defined [in the deployment script](https://github.com/johnbarry/grpc-services/blob/44aa59c380de5480aa4834b3801f86c4a790fd96/scripts/k8s/deployment.yaml#L11).

+### gRPC demo

+This checks the speed of gRPC unary vs streaming APIs and does not use Kafka.

+#### Start from Kubernetes console

+Use `minikube dashboard` to start the dashboard.
+Choose the _number-demo_ namespace in top left handside of dashboard:

+(k8s_dash.png)